 - Custom Related Posts After Entry Footer in Genesis

 How to Setup Localhost for Web Development in PC

-Let’s start setuping localhost on your PC and to do that we need to download WampServer from their official website.
-Download the latest version of it based on your OS bit to avoid any kind of misalignments or conflict.
+Let’s start setuping localhost on your PC.
+To do that, we need to download WampServer from its official website.
+Download the latest version of it based on your OS bit to avoid any misalignments or conflict.
 For example, my PC running on Windows 8.1 Pro 64bit.
 So, I downloaded WampServer 64 BITS with its latest version.

 Installing WampServer for Web Development Environment

-Note: You may get error during the installation for .DLL file missing.
+Note: You may get an error during the installation.DLL file missing.
 Download missing files and paste it into